harrycresswell/harry/site/content/articles/form-data-with-zapier.md

 <em>Update (30th July 2018): After switching to the Ajax method you’ll need to go back to your Zap in Zapier and re-test the webhook to pull in fresh data.
 Then make sure you update your email template with your new data.
 Finally, turn your Zap back on and you’re good to go.</em>
 </p>

-## Wrapping up

-In this article we’ve looked at building a form and using Zapier to process the data by sending us an automated email.

-We haven’t had to use any server side code or pay for a form provider in order to get this working.
-A great solution for use on a static website.
+## Taking it further

+In this article we’ve looked at submitting form data to an email address using Zapier.
+This is an ideal low cost solution for static sites, where you want to avoid writing server side code or paying for a form provider.
+There are of course ways we can make this better.

 ### Validation